canonical/snapcraft/docs/tutorial.md

 (Even if you don't have either of those, you can still follow along.
 You just won't be able to use the final snap package you create.
-But you'll get to see how Snapcraft works, which is also super rewarding.)
+But you'll get to see how Snapcraft works, which is still super rewarding.)

-You should install Snapcraft:
+You should also install Snapcraft:

     $ sudo add-apt-repository ppa:snappy-dev/snapcraft-daily
     $ sudo apt-get update